lupyuen/lupyuen.github.io/src/ci7.md

 Then Later: Let's talk about __Git Bisect__ and how we auto-magically discover a Breaking Commit in NuttX.

 After That: What would NuttX Life be like without GitHub?
-We try out (self-hosted) __Forgejo Software Forge__ with NuttX.
+We try out (self-hosted open-source) __Forgejo Software Forge__ with NuttX.

 Many Thanks to the awesome __NuttX Admins__ and __NuttX Devs__!
 And my [__GitHub Sponsors__](https://github.com/sponsors/lupyuen), for sticking with me all these years.